dan-da/php2js/README.md

 * [PHC PHP Compiler](http://www.phpcompiler.org/)
 * [SpiderMonkey Javascript engine](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey)

+note: spidermonkey is only needed for running the test cases from the command line.

 TODO: nodejs and other JS engines are not supported at present but would probably work with some simple tweaks. (nodejs fails because it does not support the print() function that spidermonkey does.)